davidvaneekelen/calculatietool/readme.md

 Since the models are pretty straightforward, they are only explained globally.

 ## Global explanation
-The Offerte model is at the root, this model contains basic information who the Offerte is for, what the address is, etc.
+The Offer model is at the root, this model contains basic information who the Offer is for, what the address is, etc.
-Every Offerte has one or more HoofdCategorieën.
-A Hoofdcategorie is a model which only contains a name, and one or more SubCategorieën.
+Every Offer has one or more Categories.
+A Category is a model which only contains a name, and one or more ProductGroups.
-The same is true for SubCategorieën, it only contains a name and one or more Producten.
+The same is true for ProductGroups, it only contains a name and one or more Products.
 Every Product contains information about the... yes, well, the Product!